-The PAR Curve ^[1]
+The PAR Curve^[1]

 We can average out this information, and plot it into a generalized curve, which indicates the spectrum of light that plants need.
-This curve is call the PAR curve and is the oldest and still the most popular way of determining the light that plants need.
+This curve is called the PAR curve and is the oldest way of determining the light that plants need.
 Here is a graph of the PAR curve (dashed dark blue line), plotted with the plant absorption peaks from the previous page:

-Note that in reality, the PAR curve is an average of the light absorption needs of plants.
+Note that in reality, the PAR curve is an average of the light absorption needs of plants and was mostly determined "in vitro" (in a test tube).
 In actual fact, different plants have slightly different PAR curves as the different species absorb light in different ways.
 In order to come up with the PAR curve we are using in our graphs, we averaged the PAR curves from a number of different plant types.

 You will note that the PAR curve has its peak (100%) in the Blue region, around 440nm, and another, lower, peak in the red region around 675nm.
 You can also see that the plants don't use much of the light in the green region from 540nm to 570nm (the "trough" of the PAR curve).
-This is why most plants appear green to the human eye, because most of the green light hitting the plant is reflected, while the blue and red light is absorbed by the plants to make nutrients.^[4]
+This is why most plants appear green to the human eye, because mutch of the green light hitting the plant is reflected, while the blue and red light is absorbed by the plants to make nutrients.^[4]

 Plants make use of the blue portion of the spectrum (even though it is not as abundant in sunlight as the orange/red wavelengths), for the higher energy levels provided by the shorter blue wavelengths.
 Plants make use of the red portion of the spectrum, even though that has lower energy levels, due to the abundance of orange/red wavelengths available in sunlight.
-The plants make more use of the blue light as the PAR curve peaks at 440nm (100%), while the red peak at 675nm only reaches 95%, thus plants prefer to have slightly more blue than red light generally speaking.
+The plants make more use of the blue light as the PAR curve peaks at 440nm (100%), while the red peak at 675nm only reaches 95%, thus plants prefer to have slightly more blue than red light (according to the PAR curve).